openstreetmap/osmdbt/README.md

 ## Database Setup

-You need a PostgreSQL database with a user with REPLICATION attribute and a database where this user has access containing an OSM database.
-There is an (inofficial) `structure.sql` provided in this repository to set up such a database.
+You need a PostgreSQL database with a user with REPLICATION attribute and a database containing an OSM database where this user has access.
+There is an (inofficial) `structure.sql` provided in this repository to set up such a database for testing.
+Do not use it for production, use the official way of installing an OSM database instead.

 You need to have the osm-logical plugin from https://github.com/joto/osm-logical built and put into the plugin search path of PostgreSQL.

 ## Running